Shadowblitz16/OpenStarboundPlus/README.md

 # OpenStarboundPlus
-Fixes and polish to starbound.
+A mod that adds fixes and polish to starbound and improves vanilla gameplay.